inna-kovalenko/AWS-reStart/Labs/Python.md

 Lab 6

-# AWS Lab: Processing Composite Data Types from CSV
+# Processing Composite Data Types from CSV

 ## Lab Overview
 In modern data engineering, information is rarely simple.
 This lab focused on managing **composite data types**—complex structures where strings are nested in dictionaries, which are then nested within lists.
 Using **AWS Cloud9**, I developed a Python script to import an external CSV inventory file and transform it into a highly structured, in-memory data collection.